Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Summary

+The first renormalization attempt leads to slowing down of gravitational waves by a constant amount in the apparently classical limit of asymptotically large geometric quantities $m$ and $n$ - a rather untrustworthy result.
+One may however observe that this method, using the factor $(mn)^{-\lambda}$, would correspond to an inner product that falls off slightly quicker than the $SU(2)$ induced one.
+If one can find an argument for such an inner product, renormalization can be avoided and the remaining issue is that of non-commutativity.
+One could try to find asymptotically coincident solutions of $U_\pm$ and modify them for small values of $m$ and $n$.
+In this way waves characterized by macroscopic large length and volume values would propagate undisturbed at constant speed $c$.

+The second method leads to the physically much more plausible result of a constant slowing down in the limit of large wave factors, and an undisturbed background with zero wave factor.
+As a consequence of dispersion, in any case the notions of wave and background factor retain only an approximate meaning.

-Reduction to a state without waves at all leads to a sketch of fluctuations in Minkowski space.
-In section 7 we have applied the described methods to the Hamiltonian constraint in a non-graph changing version.
-Representing derivatives by differences including variables coming from left or right from a considered vertex or edge, as before, is a choice that disregards the generally assumed commutativity of the operators at neighboring vertices.
+In Section 6 we have applied the described methods to the Hamiltonian constraint in a non-graph changing version.
+Representing derivatives by differences including variables coming either from left or from the right of a considered vertex or edge, as before, is a choice that disregards the generally assumed commutativity of the operators at neighboring vertices.
 It is traded for a faithful mapping of derivatives to corresponding differences and thus avoids ultra-locality.
-Such an approach may be unorthodox, but it is possible to construct solutions going step by step from vertex to vertex and edge to edge.
-What is sacrificed is the off-shell commutativity on all of the space of unconstrained states, what remains is on-shell commutativity, which is trivial on states with $H|\psi\rangle=0$.
+With such an approach involving only one-sided differences, it is possible to construct global solutions going step by step from vertex to vertex and edge to edge.
+What is sacrificed is the off-shell commutativity on all of the space of unconstrained (kinematical) states, what remains is on-shell commutativity, which is trivial on states with $\hat{H}|\psi\rangle=0$.
 As a reward we gained quantum solutions for the Hamiltonian constraint as well as for the Killing conditions.
-Reflecting the degree of derivatives is by the corresponding degree of differences yields a stronger bond between quantities at neighboring vertices.
+Reflecting the degree of derivatives by the corresponding degree of differences yields a stronger bond between quantities at neighboring vertices.
 As can be seen from the (infinite) number of free parameters in (\ref{free}), there is a large solution space.